mami-project/VPP-latency-middlebox/README.md

 Sender: `sudo ip netns exec vpp1 python sender.py`

 Use `sudo vppctl plus stat` to see the generated flow or use the packet trace commands from above.

-## Ongoing work
-* Performance improvements (implementation of double loop)
-* Full multi-thread support
-* More test cases
-* Support for moving endpoints (e.g. src IP change)
-* Support for IP headers with options
-* IPv6 support

-## Known limitations
-* Currently only support for 2048 concurrent flows (should be more than enough for initial tests)